jeffpar/lonedissent/_pages/loners/index.md

     on the first Monday of June and December respectively;

 Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/7th-congress/c7.pdf#page=29) passed on April 29, 1802,
-terms were changed to the first Monday of February:
+terms were changed to the first Monday of February, reducing the number of sessions per year to one:

     Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That